tytydraco/yessleep/out/My_entire_town_just_broke_character.md

 \*\*\*

-It’s been about eight hours since then.
+It’s been about four days since then.
 I’ve holed up in my house until I can figure out what to do.

 I’m not crazy.
 I’m not.
 I remembered everything.